FerdinandMisak/Flash-Card-Application/README.md

-This code selects randomly an English word, one after another, from the english_words.csv file.
+This code selects randomly an English word from the english_words.csv file one after another.
 Then it shows the solution after a 3 seconds, which is the Hungarian equivalent of the word.

 If you know the solution, you could check the chekcmark but if you don't you should press on the cross image.